SivapriyaVenkateswarar/Compiler_Design/Theory/Syntax-Directed translator/notes.md

   * Parse tree:
     -shows how the start symbol converts to terminal strings.
     * Components of a parse tree:
       - In a parse tree, the parent node represents a non-terminal and its children represent how that non-terminal is expanded.
+(Parent -> whole, children -> parts of the whole)
       - Root → The root is labeled with the start symbol of the grammar.
       - Leaves → Each leaf is labeled with either a terminal symbol or ε (empty string).
       - Interior Nodes → Each interior node is labeled with a non-terminal symbol.